 This scope is only related to Returns.
 Other parts of the system have no restrictions on countries.

 If your role has access to all counties, you can simply leave this unchecked.
 The user with this role will have access to all counties.
-If you wish to restrict the return the users can see based on country, simply check the countries the users is allowed to see.
-Those unchecked will be invisible for the user with this role.
+If you wish to restrict the return the users can see based on country, simply check the countries the users are allowed to see.
+Those unchecked will be invisible to the user with this role.